christianalfoni/reactx/docs/03_how_to.md

 Ideally we would not need any primitive at all, but the JavaScript language currently does not provide any mechanism to create objects that can be observed for changes.

-You can choose if you want to point to `this` or the returned reference:
+When pointing to state to read it or make changes you need to point to the reactive reference.
+Using `this` will **always** point to the reactive reference, but when pointing to variables those variables needs to be `reactive`.

 ```ts
 import { reactive } from "bonsify";